Bugmark-Simulator/bugmark_simulation/README.md

 On the host machine:

-1. Checkout the dev branch `git checkout -b dev origin/dev`
+1. Checkout the dev branch `git checkout -b dev origin/dev` (TODO: TEST whether it works when in master -- all of our changes are in master)

 2. Install ansible `script/dev/provision/install_ansible`